 Fox, the president of a private tennis academy in Houston, is accused of introducing Singer to Center and accepting $100,000 for assisting with the bribe transaction.
 He has pleaded not guilty to conspiracy to commit racketeering.

-Center was fired as UT’s men’s tennis coach after he was charged in the case last month.
+Center was fired as UT’s men’s tennis coach after he was charged in the case.

 “We take the criminal allegations against Michael Center very seriously and, as of today, he has been terminated as a UT employee,” the university’s president Gregory L. Fenves said in a statement.

-In exchange for the guilty plea, prosecutors agreed to recommend a prison sentence at the low end of the federal sentencing guidelines, according to court documents.
+Prosecutors had agreed to recommend a sentence on the low end of the federal sentencing guidelines in exchange for Center’s guilty plea, according to court documents.

 CNN’s Erica Hill contributed to this report.